TZstatsADS/Spring2020-Project3-group6/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md))

-[Contribution Statement] AB, CD, EF and GH designed the study.
-AB and CD developed baseline classification model for evaluation.
-EF and GH explored feature engineering for improving the baseline model.
-AB, EF and GH discussed and designed the model evaluation protocol.
-CD carried out the computation for model evaluation.
-All team members contributed to the GitHub repository and prepared the presentation.
+[Contribution Statement]

+Daniel Schmidle, as a major contributor, involved in every stage of the project’s development and discussion.
+Daniel built individual base gbm model for project understanding, developed the PCA + SVM model as the advanced model, cross validated the advanced PCA+SVM model, and created/recorded the group’s project presentation.

+Michael Petkun, another major contributor, built the baseline model and compiled the Main.Rmd and Test_Day.Rmd files.

+Tianshu Zhang actively participated in all meetings, contributed inputs in the model selection process, and built a CNN Resnet-18 model (Neural Network model).

+Sol Lee organinzed recurring Zoom meetings, actively participated and contributed inputs in the model selection process, and built a SVM model.
+Sol edited Readme.md and organized the Github URL.

+Jiayun Ni actively participated in all meetings, contributed inputs in the model selection process, and built a KNN+PCA model.

+All team members contributed to the GitHub repository.
 All team members approve our work presented in our GitHub repository including this contribution statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.